kid101/EncumbranceDemo/README.md

 Ethereal Service is responsible to get the List of Parties from the outside out.
 To which `Hello` should be sent.

+Downloads file from here: https://github.com/kid101/cordacon/blob/master/sayhelloto Locaiton can be changed to point to some other location.

 After downloading the file.
 Flow Loads it and send hello to parties mentioned in the file.